AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/adobe-sign-modules.md

 keywords: connector
 navigation-topic: apps-and-their-modules
 title: Adobe Acrobat Sign modules
-description: With the Adobe Acrobat Sign modules, you can start a scenario based on events in your Adobe Acrobat Sign account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.
+description: With the Adobe Acrobat Sign modules, you can start an Adobe Workfront Fusion scenario based on events in your Adobe Acrobat Sign account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.
 ---

 # Adobe Acrobat Sign modules

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-With the Adobe Acrobat Sign modules, you can start a scenario based on events in your Adobe Acrobat Sign account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.
+With the Adobe Acrobat Sign modules, you can start an Adobe Workfront Fusion scenario based on events in your Adobe Acrobat Sign account, create, read, or update agreements and other records, search for records using criteria you set, and upload documents.

 ## Access requirements